Climate disasters are killing small businesses

 These waves of impacts are coupled with limited support options for small businesses in both the long and short term.
 While FEMA has individual and public assistance programs, there is little if any funding for businesses.
 The SBA often offers low-interest loans, but the paperwork can be burdensome and the money might not start arriving for months.
 Only 14 percent of businesses were able to rely on support from the federal government, according to an analysis of the 2021 Small Business Credit Survey conducted by the Federal Reserve Bank of New York.

-State and local governments, private lenders and community fundraising are other potential sources of money.
+State and local governments, private lenders, and community fundraising are other potential sources of money.
 New Origin, for example, raised more than $100,000 via a GoFundMe campaign but fell short of its $300,000 goal.
-The fund that Explore Asheville established has brought in $2.1 million, which has been awarded to more than 500 businesses.
+A fund that Explore Asheville established has brought in $2.1 million, which has been awarded to more than 500 businesses.

 “Often businesses see contingency planning as a distraction from the core thing they want to do,” said Benjamin Collier, an associate professor in the Department of Risk and Insurance at the Wisconsin School of Business.
 But things like better understanding your insurance coverage, or where to move inventory in the event of a threat, should be routine steps for business owners and generally aren’t expensive.

 Pat Nye is the regional director for the Los Angeles Small Business Development Network.
-Earlier this year, the counties he oversees saw historically devastating wildfires and one thing that he’s noticed was that, unlike with residential properties, insurance companies hadn’t offered small businesses discounts for any improvements they might have made to make their buildings more fire-resilient.
+Earlier this year the counties he oversees saw historically devastating wildfires, and one thing that he noticed was that unlike with residential properties, insurance companies hadn’t offered small businesses discounts for any improvements they might have made to make their buildings more fire-resilient.

 “As it stands, there is no incentive that exists for this work,” said Nye.
 “A lot of stuff just focuses on home owners.”